Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Experiments and Results

 \section{Experiments and Results}

 To validate Goldilocks, we conduct a comprehensive evaluation using the OpenMathReasoning dataset \citep{moshkov2025aimo2}, which comprises over 3 million chain-of-thought problems.
 Additional dataset details are in Appendix~\ref{app:datasets}.
-We train models using the GRPO algorithm across diverse model families, including Qwen2.5-1.5B \citep{qwen2.5}, Qwen3-4B \citep{yang2025qwen3}, Phi-4-mini-instruct (a 4B model) \citep{abdin2024phi}, and Olmo2-1B \citep{olmo20242}.
+Following common practice in RL-based reasoning research \citep{shao2024deepseekmath, amani2025rl, chen2025self}, we focus on mathematical reasoning as our target domain.
+Given the substantial computational cost of GRPO experiments on this dataset (each requiring more than 1000 GPU hours), rather than extending evaluation across additional datasets, we prioritized longer training runs on this benchmark to ensure our method remains useful in extended training regimes; a detailed accounting of the total compute footprint and the rationale for prioritizing depth over benchmark breadth is provided in Appendix~\ref{app:compute_scope}.
+We train models using the GRPO algorithm across a diverse range of model families, including Qwen2.5-1.5B \citep{qwen2.5}, Qwen3-4B \citep{yang2025qwen3}, Phi-4-mini-instruct (a 4B model) \citep{abdin2024phi}, and Olmo2-1B \citep{olmo20242}.
 All experiments were implemented using the TRL library \citep{vonwerra2020trl}.